mtaborda/chalten/README.md

 Chaltén
 =======
+This is a time model that allows to use dates, months, years, etc. in an easy way.

 ##Why a new model of Dates?
 This model was created due to the Smalltalk-80's model problems.
 That model does not provide good solutions to all possible time related problems mainly because:
 It lacks proper abstractions of some important time domain entities (i.e., month, day)